 4. Going solar gives you control over rising energy costs

 Many homeowners face anxiety when it comes to their electricity bills because, in most scenarios, there is nothing you can do to control your utility electricity rate.
 While the cost of solar has decreased by more than 70 percent in the past decade, the cost of electricity has risen by about five percent, and that trend in rising electric cost is expected to continue.
 Going solar puts you in the driver’s seat when it comes to energy generation.
 Utilities are quickly adapting to the rising adoption of renewable energy and the U.S. government is quickly increasing its goals for greenhouse gas emissions reduction, which means there’s really never been a better time to be energy autonomous.

 Perhaps the most admirable and patriotic advantage of solar power is the fact that it benefits our environment while simultaneously helping our country to make the necessary transition away from fossil fuels.
 In pursuing energy solutions to help the U.S. reduce overall emissions, our nation is also establishing independence in order to cease being heavily reliant on fossil fuel producers abroad.
-As the world searches for the most cost-effective ways to reduce our carbon output in the face of global climate change, solar energy has become a trendy resource for good reason and perhaps a bragging right for Earth Day and the Fourth of July.
+As the world searches for the most cost-effective ways to reduce our carbon dioxide output in the face of global climate change, solar energy has become a trendy resource for good reason, and perhaps even a bragging right for Earth Day and the Fourth of July.

 What are the disadvantages of going solar?
 The top 5 cons of solar energy

 Solar isn’t perfect – here are five things to keep in mind when considering solar: